leonstel/leonstel.github.io/drafts/gmap3.md

 [rxjs documentation](https://www.learnrxjs.io/)

 The set function in the store will set the incoming value as its new state and then calls `next` on the observable.
-This will tell rxjs to call the subscriptions with the new value.
+This will tell rxjs to call the subscriptions who were listening with the new value.
 In this case the new value is an object with the new state and the previous state.
 ```
 // src/store.ts